ygt-mikekchar/rust-monad-kata/README.md

 I like to think that they went with "applicative" because the other name is too hard to type.

-For many people, appicative functors (or "applicatives" for short) are a bit of a mystery and several language designers intentionally short circuit directly from functor to monad.
+For many people, applicative functors (or "applicatives" for short) are a bit of a mystery and several language designers intentionally short circuit directly from functor to monad.
 I think this is a shame because, as you will see later, the applicative falls directly out of